ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 Customers with a Hosted Private Cloud infrastructure have the option of retrieving logs from the OVHcloud Control Panel, as well as the events recorded on the service they are operating.

 > [!primary]
-> Follow this guide [First steps with OVHcloud API](/pages/manage_and_operate/api/first-steps) to understand how to use   OVHcloud APIv6.
+> Read the guide [First steps with OVHcloud API](/pages/manage_and_operate/api/first-steps) to understand how to use OVHcloud APIv6.

 | **Source** | **Content** | **Links** |
 | --- | --- | --- |